ellacharmed/SurvivingMars_CheatMods/Mods ChoGGi/Fix Bugs/MoreInfo.md

 ### Mod bug fixes:
 ```
+Fix applicants with a func instead of a time.
 UCP: Never get funding/res points from Observatory.
 Log spam from borked colonist (possibly from a mod, could just be B&B again).
 Fix for whatever odd thing Mars Underground mod is doing with presets.